Zagori : The Kingdom of Infinite Country

 Kapesovo village has more dogs and cats than residents

-Houses were built from stone and so were their eloquent roofs on which rows of limestone slabs were placed in a way that helped the water flow downwards without getting inside.
+The houses were built from stone and so were their eloquent roofs on which rows of limestone slabs were placed in a way that helped the water flow downwards without getting inside.
 This kind of building helped the villages to be integrated with their surroundings and stay less visible to robbers from afar.
 It also kept the buildings standing through the centuries with just a little bit of maintenance.
 Today the law doesn’t allow for any kind of alteration or destruction and this architect is considered a national treasure.

 Megalo Papingo under the towers of Astraka